ModelCloud/GPTQModel/README.md

 GPTQModel started out as a major refractor (fork) of AutoGTQP but has now morphed into a full-stand-in replacement with cleaner api, up-to-date model support, faster inference, faster quantization, higher quality quants and a pledge that ModelCloud, together with the open-source ML community, will take every effort to bring the library up-to-date with latest advancements and model support.

-## Why GPTQ specifically and not other low-bit quantizers?
+## Why GPTQ and not other low-bit quantizers?

 Public tests/papers and ModelCloud's internal tests have shown that GPTQ is on-par and/or exceeds other 4bit quantization methods in terms of both quality recovery and production level inference speed in both token latency and rps.
 GPTQ has the optimal blend of quality and inference speed you would want to use in a real-world production system.